Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: INTRODUCTION

-As data becomes one of the most valuable assets of our time, the conflict between protecting individual privacy and maintaining the usefulness of data for analysis has emerged as a significant challenge.
+Data has become a cornerstone asset in the modern era, intensifying the conflict between protecting individual privacy and maintaining the usefulness of data for analysis.
 While randomized response offers privacy protections tailored to survey settings, the broader landscape of data analysis, encompassing large-scale databases, administrative records, and digital traces, demands formal, generalizable standards for privacy.
 Differential privacy, introduced by \cite{dwork2006differential}, provides such a standard by furnishing a rigorous mathematical framework that quantifies the privacy risk associated with any data release.
 Under differential privacy, the presence or absence of any single individual (or record) has a provably limited effect on the results of an analysis, thus drastically reducing the risk of re-identification or the leakage of sensitive information.
 This framework has rapidly gained traction across computer science, statistics, and data science, and is now deployed in synthetic data generation, privacy-preserving machine learning, and the public release of aggregate statistics.
 Major organizations, including Google \citep{erlingsson2014rappor}, Apple \citep{team2017learning}, Microsoft \citep{ding2017collecting}, and the US Census Bureau \citep{dajani2017modernization}, have adopted differential privacy to enable valuable data analysis while safeguarding individual confidentiality.
-The widespread adoption and robust theoretical guarantees of differential privacy make it a cornerstone of modern approaches to data protection, offering both practical solutions and a clear standard in an era of increasing data sensitivity.
+The widespread adoption and robust theoretical guarantees of differential privacy make it a cornerstone of modern data protection, offering practical solutions and a clear standard in an era of increasing data sensitivity.
 Therefore, integrating differential privacy into randomized response designs is essential, as it provides a rigorous and quantifiable privacy guarantee that strengthens the confidentiality of individual responses, even in the presence of sophisticated inference attacks or auxiliary information.